sanugithub/PortfolioProjects/README.md

 # Data Engineer Portfolio Project Repository
-This Repository will hold all of the code and queries from the Portfolio Projects we create.
+This Repository will hold all of the SQL and DE projects.